nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

     StmtList
 ```

-The difference is due to
+The difference is due to the
 [method call syntax](https://nim-lang.org/docs/manual.html#procedures-method-call-syntax) -
 `map[a]` is treated as a bracket expression (like array subscript), but `map [a]`
 is parsed as a procedure `map` call, with argument `[a]` (passing an array to a
-function call).
+function).

 ## `fusion/matching`